nablarch/nablarch-document/en/application_framework/application_framework/libraries/permission_check.rst

   :local:

 This function checks the permission for the functions provided by the application.
-This function enables access control such as limiting the functions that can be used by each user on the Web.
+This function enables access control such as limiting the functions that can be used by each user on the web.

 .. important::